jayrav13/rise-intro-ios-demo/README.md

 # RISE Weekend

+Xcode Requirements:
+ - Xcode Version 7.* installed (preferably 7.3, as this project was built using this).

 To set up:
  - Open Terminal.
 Use the `cd` (change directory) command to move to a folder in which you'd like to store this project.
  - In Terminal, consider using the `mkdir` (make directory) command to create a folder to organize projects.